AntonioLopardo/OLMo/docs/gradient_provenance_tracking.md

 The tracking is implemented using PyTorch backward hooks that observe gradient contributions **without modifying them**, ensuring training behavior remains mathematically identical.

+## Output Projection Gradient Clipping

+In addition to tracking, you can optionally **clip** the output projection gradients so their norm does not exceed the input embedding gradient norm.
+This can help balance the gradient contributions from both sources.

+**Important**: Since the output projection gradient is computed before the input embedding gradient during backpropagation, the clipping uses the embedding gradient norm from the **previous training step** as the threshold.

 ## Configuration

 Enable gradient provenance tracking in your config YAML: